flinty-custom0z/realty-website/notes/workbench.md

 ## Backlog

 ### NOW

-- Тип недвижимости not selecting house (also make it gray when not avaliable)
-- add * signs on required fields
-- add autofill in editing listing

-- add contact form (on main page & in each listing page)
+§- add contact form (on main page & in each listing page)
   - Chat
   - Whatsapp